-If your child has been affected by trauma, your support and care can help him recover.
+If your child has been affected by trauma, your support and care can help them recover.
 Here are a few things you can do:

 Figure out what triggers their trauma.
 Sometimes even a harmless activity or statement can trigger trauma.
 Perhaps your child witnessed violence and a particular television show was on at the time.
-Now, when that show comes on, he gets extremely upset.
-Identify what has him distracted or anxious, and help him avoid those things.
+Now, when that show comes on, they get extremely upset.
+Identify what has them distracted or anxious, and help them avoid those things.

 Stay calm and be respectful.
 When your child seems overwhelmed, stay calm, and don’t raise your voice.
 Acknowledge his feelings.
 Be reassuring, but be honest, too.
 (Don’t make false promises, for example.)
 Never punish the child with physical discipline.
 Instead, set reasonable, clear limits, and reward good behavior.

 Create routines.
 Predictability can help kids feel more secure.
-Come up with a routine for meals or bedtime, and give him a heads-up before any changes to his schedule.
+Come up with a routine for meals or bedtime, and give them a heads-up before any changes to their schedule.

-Give him some control.
-Let him make age-appropriate choices so he’ll feel some control over his life.
-This also may help him relax.
+Give them some control.
+Let them make age-appropriate choices so they’ll feel some control over their life.
+This also may help them relax.

 Get professional help.
-If your child’s symptoms last more than a few weeks, or if he’s getting worse, you may want to connect with a child mental health counselor.
-They can provide more resources, like behavior therapy or medication, to get a child the help and support he needs to recover from the traumatic event.
+If your child’s symptoms last more than a few weeks, or if they are getting worse, you may want to connect with a child mental health counselor.
+They can provide more resources, like behavior therapy or medication, to get a child the help and support they need to recover from the traumatic event.